selwynpolit/d9book/book/routes.md

     _admin_route: TRUE
 ```

-Note. the case of the `_permission` is critical so be sure to use the same case as defined in the `.permissions.yml` file.
+Note, the case of the `_permission` is critical, so be sure to use the same case as defined in the `.permissions.yml` file.

-To skip permissions (e.g. during development), set `_access` to TRUE like this:
+To skip permissions (e.g., during development), set `_access` to TRUE like this:

 ```yml
 requirements: